Third Year Psychiatry Clerkship

 Associate Clerkship Director

-Coordinator of Medical Student Education
+Associate Director of Medical Education Administration

 We look forward to having you in the Department of Psychiatry!
 Our faculty and residents are eager to teach you about psychiatric disorders and to share knowledge as well as unanswered questions we have about the function of the brain.
 No matter which field of medicine you ultimately choose to pursue, knowledge and skills in psychiatry are critical for your future medical practice.